 Areas of Scholarship and Professional Practice

-- Bar Admissions: United States Supreme Court, Florida, and California
+- Bar Admissions: United States Supreme Court, Florida, California

-- Prosecutor of the Month, Compton Division, Los Angeles District Attorney’s office (chosen out of 50+ attorneys, July 1993
+- Prosecutor of the Month, Compton Division, Los Angeles County District Attorney’s Office (chosen out of 50+ prosecutors), July 1993